goldlabel-apps/tings-npm-package/README.md

-> Henry Ford: "If I'd listened to my customers I'd have given them a faster horse"

-#### What you know as Artificial Intelligence isn't.
+## What you know as Artificial Intelligence really isn't.

-Really, it's A.M.

-## Automated Machines
+## It's Automated Machines

 Imagine you're Marvin.
 Brain the size of a planet but not depressed.
 You're an AM.
 You have one job, but it could be anything.